 This site is part of the Amazon Associates program, and as such, this article contains links that give us a small compensation for any purchases you make, at no additional cost to you.
 Please read the disclaimer policy for full details.

 The construction of your tripod might seem inconsequential, but the pros and cons of carbon fiber vs aluminum tripods become clear the more time you spend carrying your tripod on hikes, or trying to setup for a photo in gale force winds.

 If you shoot primarily in a studio or other fixed location, your tripod constuction won’t matter much to you as long as it is stable, but if you are an outdoor photographer, it becomes a bigger deal.
-Most tripods come in aluminum or carbon fiber construction, which are differentiated mainly on weight & stability and price, although there are some additional points to be aware of when it comes to real world use.
+An aluminum or carbon fiber tripod construction are the most common kinds of tripods, which are differentiated mainly on weight, stability and price, although there are some additional points to be aware of when it comes to real world use.
 Take a look at the sections below to find out more.

 Carbon Fiber vs Aluminum Tripod Stability & Weight

 The weight difference between the two materials is obvious as soon as you pick up the tripods.

 If your tripod lives in your car, and you just grab it to take photos at the roadside, the weight won’t make much difference to you.
 But from personal experience, you certainly notice the weight if you are on an all-day hike with the tripod over your shoulder.